 The Comfort Zone Oscillating 3 Speed is the big kid in the class, assuming a more mature look.
 The traditional design enables the fan to both pivot and oscillate.
 The unit has three speeds, and the airflow produced is above average and can be felt across a moderate-sized room.
 Moreover, the rubber feet under the base provide ample grip on smooth and firm surfaces.

-On the other hand, some assembly is required with this unit, and the final construction feels kind of flimsy.
-As an additional critique, we found the black-on-black labeling of the speed setting buttons hard to read.
-Despite these shortcomings, we think that the ease of taking apart the screen and blade for periodic cleaning more than compensated for the drawbacks.
+On the downside, this unit requires some assembly, and the final build feels a bit flimsy.
+As an additional critique, we found the black-on-black labeling of the speed setting buttons difficult to read.
+Despite these shortcomings, we think the ease of taking apart the screen and blade for periodic cleaning more than compensated for the drawbacks.

 This big boy is nice for open spaces but a little too big for the average desk.